shadow/shadow/docs/shadow_config_spec.md

 #### `experimental.use_memory_manager`

-Default: true
+Default: false
 Type: Bool

-Use the MemoryManager.
-It can be useful to disable for debugging, but will hurt performance in most cases.
+Use the MemoryManager in memory-mapping mode.
+This can improve performance, but disables support for dynamically spawning processes inside the simulation (e.g. the `fork` syscall).

 #### `experimental.use_new_tcp`